I Ching Basics

 The 64 hexagrams are situations

 Each hexagram is made of six lines.
 Together they form a situation: difficulty at the beginning, waiting, conflict, modesty, return, obstruction, abundance, completion, and so on.
 These names are not labels to memorize.
-They are doorways into a way of seeing.
+They are starting points for reading a situation.

 Changing lines show the active place